Low Level Laser Therapy

 If you’re suffering from injury, overuse or chronic pain, this can mean precious time away from your daily activities, exercise and hobbies.
 It can also cause pain and frustration.
 Low Level Laser Therapy is a drug-free, non-invasive, effective option for treating these conditions.
 Low level laser targets the underlying problem causing pain, and the symptoms, resulting in restoration of movement, function and pain relief.

 Dr David Bartlett encourages patients to live an active lifestyle, although if injury or pain occurs, he has a special interest in the use of Low Level Laser Therapy as a treatment.
 Dr Bartlett is the only doctor at Robina Town Medical Centre offering low laser therapy.
-Laser appointments can be made online.

 What is low level laser therapy?